 The road ahead

 Despite having discussions around moving from volume-based to value-based care, it has taken all of us some time to get up to speed and understand how the change will affect individual practices or hospitals.
-Pediatrics is an important part of healthcare, and the value of transformation that changes a young child’s life for the better is likely to be far in excess as compared to the investments needed.
+Pediatrics after hours is an important part of healthcare, and the value of transformation that changes a young child’s life for the better is likely to be far in excess as compared to the investments needed.
 The technology is ripe; organizations understand the changing paradigm- it’s time we utilized a great opportunity to improve the health and well-being of children like never before, and in the most efficient way with the best experience possible.